ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

 ## Editor / Development Environment

 In order to write code you will need a text editor or code editor installed on your system.
-While you can use any text editor or code editor it is generally recommended to use Visual Studio Code (VSCode).
+While you can use any text editor or code editor, it is generally recommended to use Visual Studio Code (VSCode).
 VSCode can run on Windows, macOS, or Linux systems and has extensions to support both Python and C++ development.
 Additionally, an ArPiRobot extension for VSCode exists that enables creation of robot projects.

 Visual Studio Code can be downloaded from [https://code.visualstudio.com/](https://code.visualstudio.com/).
 Once installed it is recommended to install the ArPiRobot extension.
 Currently, this extension is not on the VSCode marketplace so you will need to download it from the [downloads](../../downloads.md) page.
 The downloaded file will be a `.vsix` file.
 It can be installed by opening VSCode, navigating to the extensions panel (fourth item down on the left menu bar) and choosing `Install from VSIX...` in the menu in the top right of the extensions panel.